 The company doesn’t have the largest reserves, but it is certainly the cheapest of its peer group when accounting for reserves.

 Comparison to Peers

 The company has the strongest balance sheet from its peer group.
 With a strong cash position that can withstand the CAPEX costs required to increase production until 2024.

 Management has issued senior notes at 5.75%, reducing the interest expense from the previous 7% notes.
 It has also extended the maturity, from 2025 to 2028, which will improve earnings and cash flow generation.

 Possible Acquisition Target

 Given the cheap price at which the stock is trading, in comparison to the sector.
 IAG is a possible acquisition target for larger miners, the likes of Newmont (NYSE: NEM) and Barrick (NYSE: GOLD).
-Which during this bull run in precious metals will look at opportunities to increase their operations and reserves
+During this bull run, precious metals will look at opportunities to increase their operations and reserves

 Great Future Prospects